eminentquasar34/uw-music-geo/README.md

   - An embedded audio clip

 The basemap uses Carto for a clean, minimal visual style.
-Audio files are hosted externally (Google Drive), and attributes were manually added to the dataset collected in Google My Maps.
+Audio files were first collected in Google Drive and attributes were collected in Google My Maps before both were integrated into this repository.

 ---